 - Exporters: Australian companies selling goods overseas could also benefit from a weakened Aussie dollar, because it would make Australian goods cheaper to foreign buyers.
 This could lead to an increase in Australian exports.

 - Savers: A negative interest rate could mean losing money if you have funds in a savings account or term deposit with a bank.
 Even though we haven’t reached that stage yet, Canstar data shows that savers today are generally earning less in interest than in previous years, due to the current low-rate environment.

-- Australian tourists going overseas: If interest rates continue to drop and the Aussie dollar becomes weaker as a result, buying foreign currency for an overseas trip could become more expensive.
+- Australians spending money overseas: If interest rates continue to drop and the Aussie dollar becomes weaker as a result, buying a foreign currency or transferring cash to another country could become more expensive based on exchange rates.

-- Pensioners: Particularly those who rely on income from savings accounts or term deposits, and potentially also those whose pension eligibility is assessed using deeming rates (more on that here).
+- Pensioners: Pensioners, particularly those who rely on income from savings accounts or term deposits, and potentially also those whose pension eligibility is assessed using deeming rates, may be potentially worse off.

 - Importers: A weak Aussie dollar, a potential side effect of lower interest rates, could make it more expensive for businesses here to buy goods from overseas.
 However, according to the RBA, it can take a long time for that to have an impact on the prices consumers pay for imported goods at the checkout.

-Negative central bank interest rates are quite rare and, at the time of writing, only four countries – Denmark (-0.75%), Switzerland (-0.75%), Sweden (-0.25%) and Japan (-0.10%) – have them, according to economic analysis website Trading Economics.
-A further 20 countries, all in Europe, have an official cash rate of zero.
+Even though many countries are still feeling the economic impacts of the pandemic, negative central bank interest rates are still quite rare.
+At the time of writing, only three countries – Switzerland (-0.75%), Denmark (-0.60%), and Japan (-0.10%) – have them, according to economic analysis website Trading Economics.
+A further 22 countries, all in Europe, have an official cash rate of zero.